TianyiZ0829/TianyiZ0829.github.io/_pages/about.md

 ======
 In Summer 2024, I was a Treasury Intern at the Federal Home Loan Bank of Atlanta, where I applied quantitative modeling to study prepayment behavior in residential and commercial MBS.
 I developed and calibrated Yield Book and risk models, integrating macroeconomic indicators and historical cash flows to improve risk forecast accuracy and reduce MBS trading volatility.
 I also performed interest rate shock simulations to evaluate portfolio resilience and inform risk-mitigation strategies.

 Previously, as a Student Researcher at Ed-Choice (2022), I investigated the impact of macroeconomic variables on Hong Kong’s real estate market.
-I designed a VaR model with Monte Carlo simulations and ARIMA-GARCH approaches, improving risk-assessment accuracy.
 This work revealed causal links between inflation, wages, exchange rates, and housing prices, offering insights for understanding market dynamics and policy responses.

 ## News